Jordan Slew: International career

 Slew made his international debut for the England U19 side in a 1–0 defeat to Germany on 8 February 2011, replacing Connor Wickham after 60 minutes.
 He earned his second cap against the Netherlands on 29 March 2011, coming on as a 72nd-minute substitute in a 3–0 defeat.

 Personal life

 Born in Sheffield Slew is a lifelong supporter of his first club, Sheffield United.
-He enjoys classical music and when interviewed by radio station Classic FM, Slew described himself as "...like an old man in a young man's body!", after revealing he listened to the station while driving.
+He enjoys classical music and when interviewed by radio station Classic FM, Slew described himself as "...like an old man in a young man's body!"
+After revealing this, he said he listened to the station while driving.